koriym/koriym/README.md

 Check out my projects below.
 I am passionate about bringing new ideas to life through programming.

-Feel free to reach out to me by 📧 e-mail or 𝕏 Twitter.
+Feel free to reach out to me by 📧 e-mail or 𝕏.

 ## 🌐 API / Information Architecture